-Why loyalty programs are changing (and how to keep up!)
+Why loyalty programs are changing (and how to keep up)

 If you look at a typical customer journey, you will almost always see ‘loyalty’ placed at the end of it.
-While building a reliable userbase continues to be a crucial goal for every business, the rules that determine loyalty programs are changing.
-Loyalty programs have always had some sort of reward system, but before it was usually based around point collection and discounts, which made it very unscalable.
+While building a reliable user base continues to be a crucial goal for every business, the rules that determine loyalty programs are changing.
+Loyalty programs have always had some sort of reward system, but before it was usually based on point collection and discounts, which made it very unscalable.
 The use of gamification features like challenges, raffles, or badges adds an extra layer of motivation that doesn’t exponentially increase retention costs.

 Look at leaders from across the app market like Duolingo in education, Sweatcoin in fitness, or Revolut in banking.
 They all used gamification to reach the top and generate more loyal users than their competitors.
 For sure, their examples are leading the way.